geoscixyz/gpg/content/seismic/basic_principles.rst

 .. math::
           t = \frac{d}{v}

 where :math:`d` is the distance travelled in the layer.
 In a seismic survey we measure source to receiver travel times and use those data to estimate the properties of the subsurface.
 Basic seismic interpretation methods assume that the earth is composed of a series of uniform layers and attempt to compute the thicknesses, velocities, and sometimes dips of each layer.
-We will discuss specific techniques for computing layer thicknesses and velocities in the reflection and refraction survey sections, however, we will give a general overview of travel time computations and how they relate to geometry here.
+We will discuss specific techniques for computing layer thicknesses and velocities in the reflection and refraction survey sections.
+However, we will introduce the concept of travel time computations and how they relate to geometry here, using the example of a two layered earth.

 Consider a layer of thickness h and velocity :math:`v_1` overlying a uniform halfspace of velocity :math:`v_2`.
 A source is detonated at time :math:`t=0`.
 We are interested in the waves and arrival times of those waves at a receiver which is located at a distance :math:`x` from the source at position :math:`D` in the figure below.
 There are three principle waves that will travel through the earth and arrive at position D. i) direct waves, ii) reflected waves, and  iii) critically refracted waves.

 .. figure:: ./images/waveslayerhalfspace.gif
 	:align: center

 .. <<editorial comment>> This diagram is ok.
 If redrawn, put a source symbol (*) and a dashed line for the critically refracted ray.

-The travel time curves for these ray paths are shown to the right, and expressions for the ray paths and important parameters of these travel time curves are as follows:

-- :math:`x_{crit}`  is the critical distance at which the refracted arrival first arrives.

-- :math:`x_{cross}`  is the crossover distance.
-Beyond this distance the refracted arrival is the first arrival on the record.

-- Travel times of visible arrivals are related to distance between geophone and source (:math:`x`), thickness of the layer (:math:`h`) and the velocities of signals within the two layers (:math:`v_1` and :math:`v_2`).
-Three times are of
-  interest: :math:`t_{dir}` is travel time of direct arrivals, :math:`t_{ref}` is arrival time of reflections and :math:`t_{cr}` is the refraction travel time (see figure above).
-These parameters are all related as follows:
+The travel time curves for these ray paths are shown below, where the horizontal axis represents distance from the source along the flat surface of the earth, :math:`x_{crit}` is called the critical distance, and :math:`x_{cross}` the crossover distance.
+The critical distance is the closest surface point to the source at which the refracted ray can be observed.
+The crossover distance is the surface point at which the direct and refracted rays arrive at the same time.
+At offsets from the source greater than the crossover distance the refracted ray will be the first signal to arrive from the source.

 .. figure:: ./images/timetravels.gif
 	:align: center

+Travel times of visible arrivals are related to the distance between source and receiver (:math:`x`), thickness of the layer (:math:`h`) and the wave velocities in the upper layer and basement (:math:`v_1` and :math:`v_2`).
+Let us denote the arrival times at point :math:`x` for the direct, reflected and refracted waves as :math:`t_{dir}`, :math:`t_{refl}` :math:`t_{refr}` respectively.
+These times are given by the following formulas

 .. math::
 	t_{dir} & = \frac{x}{v_1}\\
-	t_{ref} & = \frac{\sqrt{x^2 + 4h^2}}{v_1}\\
+	t_{refl} & = \frac{\sqrt{x^2 + 4h^2}}{v_1}\\
-	t_{cr}  & = \frac{x}{v_2} + \frac{2h\sqrt{v_2^2-v_1^2}}{v_1 v_2}
+	t_{refr}  & = \frac{x}{v_2} + \frac{2h\sqrt{v_2^2-v_1^2}}{v_1 v_2}.

-..
-Transmitted wave will be refracted, meaning it will be bent.
-Check out https://www.youtube.com/watch?v=FygYDmm99SA.
-The direction of the refracted ray can be computed from Snell's law.

-..
-At the critical angle, wave will travel along interface and head waves will be generated according to Huygen's principle.
-Head waves propagate back toward surface at the critical angle.

-..
-Another refraction/head wave video https://www.iris.edu/hq/inclass/animation/seismic_wave_behavior_a_single_boundary_refracts__reflects

-..
-Site with some head wave figures: http://www.ucl.ac.uk/EarthSci/people/lidunka/GEOL2014/Geophysics4%20-%20Seismic%20waves/SEISMOLOGY%20.htm
+Note that the formulas for the direct and refracted waves are linear in :math:`x` but that the reflected arrival time formula is not.